-Writing has been instrumental in helping me transform into the person I am today.
+Learning to write helped me transform into the person I am today.

-It has allowed me to feel seen, heard, and understood by other like-minded people.
+Writing helped me discover myself, allowed me to feel seen, heard, and understood by other like-minded people.

-- owns a business or want to start a business
+- want to start a business

 - want to advance their career

 This is how you create your own luck in life.

-2. Writing creates leverage.
+2. Writing creates leverage

-I found myself repeating the same things over and over, having “coffee chats” with small business owners (prospects) trying to educate them about digital marketing.
+I found myself repeating the same things over and over, having the same coffee chats with business owners trying to educate them about digital marketing.

-It was a lot of effort.
-I did that for close to 2 years and grew tired of it.
-The “return on effort” was low.
-I put in so much effort but had little to show for it.
+I did a bunch of ‘manual work’ for close to 2 years and got burned out.
+I put in so much effort yet had little to show for it.

 You don’t need to be in the chair, in the office, or be in meetings.
-Anybody in any corner of the world, in any time zone, can access your best thinking, 24 hours a day, 7 days a week.
+Anyone in any corner of the world, in any time zone, can access your best thinking, 24 hours a day, 7 days a week.

 You’re no longer selling your knowledge and time by the hour.
 Publish something once, and people can read it forever.

-3. Writing allows you to leave a legacy.
+3. Writing allows you to leave a legacy

 The reason we know about history’s great thinkers is because they took the time and effort to write things down.

+Think: Aristotle, Plato, Da Vinci, Shakespeare, Darwin, Confucius… The list goes on.
 We are still reading their writings from hundreds and thousands of years ago… after they are long gone.

-4. Writing builds trust.
+4. Writing builds trust

-5. Writing positions you as an authority in your niche.
+5. Writing positions you as an authority in your niche

-The best way to demonstrate your authority in your niche is to help people see their problem in a way they haven’t seen before.
+Writing allows you to become a thought leader in your industry.
+The best way to lead and demonstrate your expertise is to help people see their problem in a way they haven’t thought about before.

 6. Writing helps you achieve your goals

 You are 42% more likely to achieve your goals if you write them down.

-Writing down your goals not only forces you to get clear on what exactly it is that you want to accomplish, but “getting crystal clear” also plays a part in motivating you to do the necessary work to ensure your success.
+Writing down your goals not only forces you to get clear on exactly what it is that you want to accomplish, but getting crystal clear also plays a part in motivating you to do the necessary work to ensure your success.

 Here is the neuroscience behind why it works.

-This is incredibly valuable, as we often do things without realising why, or what kind of effects our thoughts and feelings are having on us, and how it was affecting the way we solve problems in our lives.
+We often do things without realising why, or what kind of effects our thoughts and feelings are having on us, and how it was affecting the way we solve problems in our lives.